pd-bass/gui-calculator/README.md

 Click buttons or use the keyboard to input numbers and operations.

-Press ENTER to evaluate an expression.
+Press EQUALS/ENTER to evaluate an expression.

-Use AC to reset calculations.
+Use ESC/AC to reset calculations.

-Press ESC to clear the input field.

 Press 'F' to toggle the UI flip effect.